The Coca-Cola Company [KO] – Mismatched value and price: Is it Worth Buying?

 Similarly, this company’s Receivables Turnover is 10.12 and its Total Asset Turnover is 0.44.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.63 and its Current Ratio is 0.76.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

-This stock’s Beta value is currently 0.39, which indicates that it is 2.65% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 20.82.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 0.42, which indicates that it is 4.03% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 43.05.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is The Coca-Cola Company [KO] a Reliable Buy?